Idaho Youth Ranch

-October is Domestic Violence Awareness Month, an opportunity to shine a light on a problem that too often hides unacknowledged in the shadows.
-And the impact on children is huge, whether they become targets themselves or whether they witness the abuse of a parent or caregiver.
+The impact of domestic violence on children is huge, whether they become targets themselves or whether they witness the abuse of a parent or caregiver.

-Domestic violence can be physical, sexual, emotional, economic, or psychological.
+Domestic violence occurs within the home, and can be physical, sexual, emotional, economic, or psychological.
 Anyone can become a victim of domestic violence regardless of age, gender, economic status, race, religion, sexual orientation, or education.

 While there is no way to predict an abusive partner’s behavior, the following factors are warning signs of a potentially dangerous relationship: